g45t345rt/domerjs/README.md

 ## Is it fast?

 There is no virtual dom so it's as fast as DOM itself.
-Plus, you control what gets updated so you don't have underground logic you don't about that can affect the performance.
+You control/know what gets updated so you don't have any underground logic/loop that can affect the performance.

 ## Documentation